WOM S.A. ANNOUNCES EXTENSION OF THE EARLY PARTICIPATION DEADLINE AND EXPIRATION DEADLINE OF THE TENDER OFFER AND CONSENT SOLICITATION FOR KENBOURNE INVEST S.A.'S OUTSTANDING U.S.$510,000,000 6 7/8% SENIOR NOTES DUE 2024 AND U.S.$435,000,000 4.7% SENIOR NOTES DUE 2028

 Final Settlement Date

 As of 5:00 p.m.
-(New York time) on September 28, 2022, approximately US$122.0 million aggregate principal amount of the 2024 Notes (constituting approximately 23.9% of the currently outstanding 2024 Notes) and approximately US$67.3 million aggregate principal amount of the 2028 Notes (constituting approximately 15.5% of the currently outstanding 2028 Notes) have been tendered in the Tender Offers.
+(New York time) on September 30, 2022, approximately US$122.5 million aggregate principal amount of the 2024 Notes (constituting approximately 24.0% of the currently outstanding 2024 Notes) and approximately US$67.3 million aggregate principal amount of the 2028 Notes (constituting approximately 15.5% of the currently outstanding 2028 Notes) have been tendered in the Tender Offers.

 The Offers are being conducted pursuant to the Tender Offer and Consent Solicitation Memorandum, the announcement dated August 26, 2022, this announcement and the Offeror's other press releases used in the Offers.
 This announcement does not contain the full terms and conditions of the Offers, which are contained in the Tender Offer and Consent Solicitation Memorandum.
 Noteholders are advised to read carefully the Tender Offer and Consent Solicitation Memorandum for full details of, and important information with respect to, among other things, the terms and conditions of the Offers, certain significant considerations for Noteholders, offer restrictions, representations, warranties and undertakings, and the procedures for participating in the Offers.
 Capitalized terms used in this announcement but not defined herein shall have the meanings given to them in the Tender Offer and Consent Solicitation Memorandum.
 A copy of the Tender Offer and Consent Solicitation Memorandum is available to eligible persons upon request from the Tender and Tabulation Agent.